StateSmith/tutorial-3/lesson-4/js-node/README.md

 <br>

 # Retrieve required packages
-Use npm to restore the required packages.
-We just rely on `prompt-sync` to easily get user input.
+Use npm to restore the required packages for handwritten user code.

+**NOTE:** the generated StateSmith code does not require **any** packages.

 ```bash
 npm install
 ```